NATIONAL COLLEGIATE DODGEBALL ASSOCIATION, INC.

 6.5 Voting – Member Teams will submit one ballot each following the preferential voting system by July 31st.

 6.5.1 Intra-team Voting – It is encouraged that Member Team officers communicate with their Member Teams in order to gain an appropriate consensus regarding the changes.

-6.6 Counting – The DoO will count the votes and announce the results to the current Board by August 8th.
+6.6 Counting – An appointed OD will count the votes and announce the results to the current Board by August 8th.

-6.6.1 Count Verification – After the DoO’s initial count of the votes, the DoN shall verify the count is accurate and valid.
+6.6.1 Count Verification – After the appointed OD’s initial count of the votes, the DoN shall verify the count is accurate and valid.

 6.7 Announcement – The new changes will be announced via website article on August 10th.